CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 With a high level of penetration, the individual user usually has little or no influence on the manufacturer of the product when it comes to troubleshooting or implementing certain functions.
 But he can rather assume that such a product will be developed continuously.
 In some cases there are external tests commissioned by the manufacturer or carried out by specialist journals.
 For high-penetration products, there is generally more knowledge about vulnerabilities, so the user can assume that the major vulnerabilities are already known, or that knowledge about vulnerabilities is quickly disseminated and closed soon after they become known.

 With a low penetration rate, a user may have more influence on the manufacturer.
 However, external tests are often not available because they are too expensive and too expensive for products from small manufacturers.
 Low-penetration products usually contain no more or less vulnerabilities than those with high levels of prevalence.
 Disadvantage here is that they may not be known so quickly and thus can be fixed.
-When it comes to vulnerabilities, they are unlikely to be known to potential attackers or worthwhile targets.
+When it comes to security holes, they are unlikely to be known to potential attackers or worthwhile targets.

 ** Cost-effectiveness / costs for purchase, operation, maintenance, training **